The Best 40-42-43 Inch TVs (2023 Reviews)

 Did you find the best 43-inch TV for you?

-All in all, if you’ve got a limited budget, we recommend going with the Vizio MQ6, though the 2019’s MQ7 and TCL S525 are worth considering as well if you can find them.
+All in all, if you’ve got a limited budget, we recommend going with the Samsung 43Q60C or the TCL 43S450G.

-The Sony KD-43X85J is definitely the best 43″ TV for gaming thanks to its 120Hz support, while the Samsung QN43QN90 offers the best image quality overall, but it’s quite expensive.
+The Sony KD-43X85K is definitely the best mid-range 43″ TV for gaming thanks to its 120Hz support, while the LG OLED42C3 offers the best image quality and performance overall.

 Updates +